"It doesn’t matter what age you are, you need to have that conversation"

 She would set herself goals and work really hard towards what she wanted to achieve.
 She was a very determined young lady.
 By the time she left sixth form she already had a job lined up as a trainee accountant, working full time and doing her exams at the same time.
 Just before she qualified, she went to work for Informa and she absolutely fell on her feet there.
 She loved her job.
 She was only there a short time before she was diagnosed.

 Marie was diagnosed on 1st September 2014, age 24.
 Completely from nowhere, she became a very poorly girl.
 She went to the GP with stomach ache, was referred to hospital the very same day and didn’t come home for another three days.
-The diagnosis was terminal cancer, they gave us the terrible news of 2 months to live, up to a year if she was to accept chemotherapy.
+The diagnosis was terminal cancer, they gave us the terrible news of two months to live, up to a year if she was to accept chemotherapy.
 The acceptance came very quickly and the rest of us took the lead from her.

 "The acceptance came very quickly and the rest of us took the lead from her."

 She and her fiancé took some time out to discuss and make plans for the immediate weeks ahead.
 She was asked to make a bucket list and she had some amazing days out in fast cars and even had a morning with Lewis Hamilton.
-More importantly she married her fiancé on the 18th of September, a beautiful day, surrounded by her family and friends, her dream had come true.
+More importantly she married her fiancé on the 18th of September, a beautiful day, surrounded by her family and friends - her dream had come true.

 It was that self-preservation

 Marie accepted very quickly living with the cancer and she wasn’t fighting it because Marie never wanted to be known as a loser.
 To be truthful, she was never going to win, she was never given any hope of recovery.
-When people asked if she was fighting it, we said ‘She is living it’.
+When people asked if she was fighting it, we said ‘she is living it’.
 We never called it a battle.

-A nurse specialist from St Helena was assigned to Marie as her point of contact for any support she may need and Macmillan also assisted with advice on all financial matters, after all, the bills still had to be paid and there would come a time when Marie could no longer work.
+A nurse specialist from St Helena was assigned to Marie as her point of contact for any support she may need and Macmillan also assisted with advice on all financial matters; after all, the bills still had to be paid and there would come a time when Marie could no longer work.

-Marie had a short stay at St Helena in December 2015 when she had a critical few days health wise and again in January for a drug review.
+Marie had a short stay at The Hospice in December 2015 when she had a critical few days health wise, and again in January for a drug review.
 She wouldn’t go to the canteen.
 She wasn’t in denial about how ill she was but she didn’t want to see the reflection of other people who were as poorly or maybe more poorly than herself.
 She just couldn’t cope with that, so she kept herself to herself when she was there.
 It wasn’t vanity but while she could function and put her face on, put her wig on, while she could still get up and down the corridor, she would.
 This thing about the pride and dignity, about who could pop in and out to see her towards the end, it was that self-preservation.

 Her home was where her heart was